najnesnaj/pinetime-zephyr/docs/debugging/jlink.md

 # Serial data without a serial port

 Pinetime does not have UART pins but UART-like connection can be achieved using RTT (Real Time Transfer) feature of Segger JLink debugger.
-RTT data can be accessed using SEGGER tool (RTTViewer) or by using telnet connection to active debug session.
+RTT data can be accessed using the SEGGER tool (JLinkRTTViewer) or by using telnet connection to active debug session.
 Second methond is recommended since it gives better throughput and allows bitdirection communication using Zephyr Shell (with RTT as backend).
 PuTTY can be used to telnet to debug session.